Faculty and Staff Directory

 Office #: Mundelein 1305

-Dr. Kelly Howe teaches courses in theatre theory, history, criticism, and dramaturgy.
-She is a scholar/teacher/artist/organizer whose research and practice focus on the following areas of study: Theatre of the Oppressed; histories of theatre for social change/political theatre; activism and protest as performance; feminist, queer, Marxist, and critical race theories; critical pedagogy; dramaturgy, devising, and new play development/direction.
+Dr. Kelly Howe (pronouns: she/her/hers) teaches courses in theatre theory, history, criticism, dramaturgy, and political theatre/theatre for social justice.
+Her research and practice interests include the following: Theatre of the Oppressed; theatre for social change/political theatre; Spanish-English translation; international solidarity organizing; Latin American theatre and performance; feminist, queer, Marxist, and critical race theories; and critical pedagogy.

-Howe is the current Vice President for Membership for the Association for Theatre in Higher Education (ATHE), and she was ATHE’s Vice President for Conference 2016, chairing ATHE’s 30th anniversary conference, “Bodies at Work: Performance, Labor, and ATHE @ 30,” in Chicago.
-She has served as the secretary for ATHE’s Theatre and Social Change focus group and presented often with ATHE’s focus groups in Women and Theatre (WTP) and Theory & Criticism.
-Howe has also presented numerous times on activist performance at the conferences of the American Society for Theatre Research (ASTR).
-She is an advisory board member of Jana Sanskriti International Research and Resource Institute, West Bengal, India.
+Howe was the Vice President for Conference 2016 for the Association for Theatre in Higher Education (ATHE), chairing its 30th anniversary conference, “Bodies at Work: Performance, Labor, and ATHE @ 30,” in Chicago, and she was ATHE’s Vice President for Membership from 2018-2020.
+She has served as the secretary for ATHE’s Theatre and Social Change focus group and presented often with ATHE’s focus groups on Women and Theatre (WTP) and Theory & Criticism.
+Howe has also presented numerous times on political theatre at the conferences of the American Society for Theatre Research (ASTR).
+She is an advisory board member of Jana Sanskriti International Research and Resource Institute, West Bengal, India, and has served as a faculty mentor with the Theatre and Performance Studies Publication Development Forum.

 Howe previously taught in the theatre department at North Central College (where she was also the coordinator of the Gender and Women’s Studies Program and faculty coordinator of the Safe Zone LGBTQIA ally education program) and at the University of Texas at Austin.

 Ph.D. in Performance as Public Practice (Theory/History/Criticism), University of Texas at Austin